Digital Tech Trek Digest [#Issue 2024.03]

 The 37th Chaos Communication Congress (37C3) by the Chaos Computer Club

 Last month I was introduced to the Chaos Computer Club.
-This is a large German-based annual tech conference with a focus on security & infrastructure/hacking.
+This large German-based annual tech conference focuses on security & infrastructure/hacking.
 Over 100 talks from the most recent event last week have been posted here.

 Source: Word of mouth